How to Install CSST Fittings

 Finally, insert the fitting and thread the nut by hand.
 It’s important to spin the nut, not the fitting (typically, the fitting will already be installed on the pipe or tubing it’s joining, so spinning it would loosen that connection).
 When it’s hand-tight, use a wrench to prevent the fitting from spinning and use another wrench to tighten the nut to complete the connection.

 For fittings with multiple rings like this one from Pro-Flex, count 5 valleys in, score the jacket, and remove it to expose four valleys.

 Then slide the nut over the tubing with the threads facing the end.
 Next, open and install the retainer ring in the fourth valley and pinch it closed.
 Then install the metal washer, followed by the rubber O-ring, which gets snugged up to the metal washer.

-Finally, thread the nut onto the fitting—again, only spin the nut—until it’s hand tight.
-To complete the connection, use a wrench to prevent the fitting from spinning and use another wrench to tighten the nut 1/4-turn to compress the fitting.
+Finally, thread the nut onto the fitting—again, only spin the nut—until it’s hand-tight.
+To complete the connection, use a wrench to prevent the fitting from spinning and use another wrench to tighten the nut a quarter-turn to compress the fitting.

 These fittings are easy to install, but this work should be done by a certified installer.
 Certification training for your particular brand may be available online through the manufacturer.

 Tankless Water Heater Installation Quirks and Tips – Mastered in a Minute: Consider codes and appliance requirements when installing tankless natural gas and propane water heaters.

 How to Install a Tankless Water Heater – Pluses include endless hot water and a compact design, but the installation means a lot of pipes in a small space.